-The format is a simple ".csv" text file that is easily imported in MS Excel or MS WordPad or any software package that can read text files (see Figure 4.40).
+The file is a text document with extension .csv (comma separated value).
+It can be opened in MS Excel or MS WordPad or any software package that can read text files (see Figure 4.40).

 The entire recording session is saved into a file kept in the root directory.